openthread/ot-docs/site/en/guides/border-router/build.md

 $ ./script/bootstrap
 ```

-_BeagleBone Black_.
-Optional: If you installed Network Manager for
+_BeagleBone Black - Optional_.
+If you installed Network Manager for
 [BeagleBone Black](beaglebone-black.md), make sure to include the `NETWORK`
 options.